 We must follow the duties and privacy practices described in this notice and give you a copy of it.

-Silvertooth Family Dental is committed to conducting business in compliance with all applicable laws, regulations and policies related to your dental health.
+Silvertooth and Whinery Family Dental is committed to conducting business in compliance with all applicable laws, regulations and policies related to your dental health.
 This policy covers the procedures the organization and our employees will use in accommodating your patient rights.

 1. Right to access protected health information (PHI) under HIPAA.

 - Upon receipt of a written request, Silvertooth and Whinery Family Dental will send an acknowledgment to the patient/personal representative confirming receipt of the request for access.

 - When a patient makes a written request for access, the Privacy Officer or designee will inform the patient within 30 days whether access will be granted or denied.